Stremio/stremio-addons/sip/p2p.md

 Alternatively this would be able to publish to a directory, but of course in that mode you'd be limited to what is initially published rather than receiving messages to request what's missing

+## Cache

+Every response should have a certain caching policy.

+We should return the policy in the JSON response itself, so as to make it transport agnostic.
+In the case of IPFS, we can implement an "always available" policy where even if something is expired, it would be served from an old version if a new response is found in N seconds.

+For HTTP, the cache policy may be return in the form of HTTP headers as well.

 ## Scribbles

 ```